FLUSHING YOUR CANNABIS PLANT

 - Withholding nutrients cause stress to the plants, which impedes growth rather than encouraging it.
 Flushing plants are “pseudoscience” that has not been supported or backed by any legitimate scientific studies.

-Flushing your plants does not involve robbing them of nutrients.
+Flushing your plants do not involve robbing them of nutrients.
 On the contrary, flushing your cannabis plant allows them the chance to use the excess nutrients they have accumulated throughout the growing cycle.
 When you feed your crops full nutrient loads right up until the time of harvest, they retain an overabundance of compounds that affect the quality of the final product.
 This includes its taste, smell, and overall smoothness.
 It’s also important to note that the main purpose behind flushing plants is not to encourage substantial new growth.
 Flushing can cause your crop’s floral blooms to swell since plants are not expelling all their energy on nutrient uptake.

 Any grower who has experienced nutrient burn knows the argument that plants cannot expel excess nutrients holds no weight.
 Ask any seasoned cultivator how to fix nutrient burn and they will tell you: You need to flush your plants and allow them time to use up the excess nutrients.
 The same logic applies to pre-harvest flushing.
 You’re giving your plants just enough time to use up surplus nutrients, salts, and other compounds.